Willi Castro Player Props: Twins vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff ranks fifth in the league with a collective 9.6 strikeouts per nine innings.
+- The Yankees pitching staff ranks fifth in MLB with a collective 9.6 strikeouts per nine innings.

-- The Yankees' 3.16 team ERA ranks second across all MLB pitching staffs.
+- The Yankees have a 3.25 team ERA that ranks third across all league pitching staffs.

-- Yankees pitchers combine to surrender 20 home runs (0.9 per game), the sixth-fewest in baseball.
+- The Yankees give up the sixth-fewest home runs in baseball (22 total, 0.9 per game).

-- Cortes (3-0) gets the starting nod for the Yankees in his fifth start of the season.
-He's put together a 3.09 ERA in 23 1/3 innings pitched, with 22 strikeouts.
+- German (1-2 with a 4.50 ERA and 25 strikeouts in 20 2/3 innings pitched) makes the start for the Yankees, his fifth of the season.

-- In his last appearance -- in relief on Friday -- the lefty threw 2/3 innings against the Toronto Blue Jays while surrendering hits.
+- In his last appearance on Friday against the Toronto Blue Jays, the righty went six innings, giving up four earned runs while surrendering five hits.

+- The 30-year-old has put up an ERA of 4.50, with 11.3 strikeouts per nine innings, in four games this season.
+Opposing hitters have a .189 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.